Arkana vs Temple of the Way of Light: Which Ayahuasca Retreat Is Right for You?

 Temple’s Reviews

-Temple has facilitated healing for over 15,000 guests from more than 30 countries since 2007.
-Reviews on AyaAdvisors and Google are broadly positive, with guests consistently praising the depth of the ceremonial experience, the care of the facilitators, and the jungle setting.
-Temple’s long track record and consistent approach have built significant trust in the ayahuasca community.
-On Retreat Guru they are rated at 3.0 stars.
+Temple holds a 4.97 star rating on Retreat Guru from 125 reviews - Top Rated and Staff Pick.
+On Google, the Temple holds 4.8 stars from 232 reviews.
+Reviews consistently praise the depth of the ceremonial experience, the care of the facilitators, and the jungle setting.
+Temple's 19-year track record and consistent approach have built significant trust in the ayahuasca community.

 Arkana’s Reviews